-Hallidonto’s work relates to his “Cyborgia Manifesto” his main focus is drawing; The essence of the cyborg became my own.
+Hallidonto’s work relates to his “Cyborg Manifesto” his main focus is drawing; The essence of the cyborg became my own.
 The cyborg image has been an integral part of my childhood.
-The cold war had just ended – the cultural landscape of the ’80s was very much rooted in the future, the natural feeling of that time was dystopia from the cartoons/films, I watched as a kid, the advent of console gaming: Nintendo, etc. The image of man was always his metamorphism into the machine, or the machines taking over.
+The cold war had just ended – the cultural landscape of the ’80s was very much rooted in the future; the natural feeling of that time was dystopia from the cartoons/films I watched as a kid, the advent of console gaming: Nintendo, etc. The image of man was always his metamorphism into the machine or the machines taking over.
 I identified with the cyborg image, and I wanted to be one.
 I identified with the concept of such a being, and it has informed my work to date.
 They are infantile and simplistic in their appearance but not in their construction, being drawn in one continuous line.
-The continuous line has such intrigue the build-up of lines mirrors the essence of double helix structures akin to DNA, that create these lifeforms.
+The continuous line has such intrigue that the build-up of lines mirrors the essence of double helix structures akin to DNA that create these lifeforms.

-The aim of this project is to promote and explore the convergence of 21st-century technology in the form of immersive VR with a more traditional approach to Art practice – with the aim of embodying notions of the classical with contemporary immersive and interactive technology.
+This project aims to promote and explore the convergence of 21st-century technology in the form of immersive VR with a more traditional approach to art practice – to embody notions of the classical with contemporary immersive and interactive technology.

-My technique of drawing is a continuous line, with fluid and eloquent gestures I create these Cyborg organisms, My VR work has a similar application of Calligraphy, powerful strokes that embody a bold and powerful line, the simplicity of the composition evokes an ethereal space, the line and negative shapes compliment each other akin to the principles of Zen, I am interested in the Shodo style of performance Calligraphy painting, the performative aspect, parallels my technique when using virtual reality to perform this piece, the performance itself becomes a visceral act the ability to use my whole body becomes cyborgian itself using this equipment.
-I’m the creator, I’m creating a life form.
-I think the ability for me to actually bring a tangibility to these drawings, it’s not losing the essence of Hallidonto the artist, it’s actually, by virtue, bringing my whole essence into that piece.”
+My technique of drawing is a continuous line; with fluid and eloquent gestures, I create these Cyborg organisms; my VR work has a similar application of Calligraphy, powerful strokes that embody a bold and powerful decisive line, the simplicity of the composition evokes an ethereal space, the bar and negative shapes complement each other akin to the principles of Zen, I am interested in the Shodo style of performance Calligraphy painting, the performative aspect parallels my technique when using virtual reality to perform this piece, the performance itself becomes a visceral act the ability to use my whole body becomes cyborgian itself utilising this equipment.
+I’m the creator; I’m creating a life form.
+I think the ability for me to bring a tangibility to these drawings it’s not losing the essence of Hallidonto, the artist; it’s, by virtue, bringing my whole heart into that piece.”

-Through the residency, I would like to perform the “Birth of the Cyborg” within the gallery space and collaborating with musician Ed Woolroofle, through experimental sound and VR drawing.
+Through the residency, I would like to perform the “Birth of the Cyborg” within the gallery space and collaborate with musician Ed Woolroofle through experimental sound and VR drawing.

-There’s always this uniqueness to the piece because I know I’m going to draw a figure but I don’t know how it’s going to come out,” “It’s real-time and making decisions in real-time so that’s kind of a unique thing for me because it’s always a challenge.
+There’s always this uniqueness to the piece because I know I’m going to draw a figure, but I don’t see how it’s going to come out,” “It’s real-time and making decisions in real-time, so that’s a unique thing for me because it’s always a challenge.

-Virtual Reality combined with 3D printing technology creates exciting pathways from traditional processes – Standard 2 dimensional drawing practices has limitations, and I argue that visual construction is often confined to the flat space (paper, wall).
-By releasing the lines and mark making from a 2-dimensional plane- virtual reality opens up the opportunity for me using my continuous line style in real time, thus giving the drawings a tangible reality and reveals the artist’s performative approach to creating work.
-This is revealed through my ability to construct these works in digital virtual space which can be transformed into 3-dimensional sculptural pieces using both traditional and 3D printing techniques, the works call also be viewed within the digital space via VR headset.
+Virtual Reality combined with 3D printing technology creates exciting pathways from traditional processes – Standard 2-dimensional drawing practices have limitations, and I argue that visual construction is often confined to the flat space (paper, wall).
+By releasing the lines and mark making from a 2-dimensional plane- virtual reality opens the opportunity to use my continuous line style in real-time, thus giving the drawings a tangible reality and revealing the artist’s performative approach to creating work.
+This is shown through my ability to construct these works in digital virtual space, which can be transformed into 3-dimensional sculptural pieces using traditional 3D printing techniques; the results call can also be viewed within the digital area via a VR headset.